guenterrote/NumPSLA/README.md

 `exclude11.txt` is provided in gzipped-format because its uncompressed size is 184.6 MBytes.

-The parameters "`splitlevel parts part`" are used separating the enumeration task into independent tasks for parallel.
-If the _splitlevel_ is 8, then all PSLAs with 8 lines are visited, and we can imagine them as nodes on level 8 of the tree, which are numbered consecutively.
+The parameters "`splitlevel parts part`" are used separating the enumeration task into independent tasks for parallel processing.
+If the _splitlevel_ is 8, for example, then all PSLAs with 8 lines are visited, and we can imagine them as nodes on level 8 of the tree, numbered consecutively.
 Then the program will expand only those nodes whose number is congruent to _part_ modulo _parts_.

 For example, starting the program with `NumPSLA 11 8 100 0 out`, `NumPSLA 11 8 100 1 out`, ..., `NumPSLA 11 8 100 99 out`,